LIS561/syllabi/presentations/Sets.md

 - But the set of odd integers between 2 and 8 is the same as the set of primes between 2 and 8.
 This is not just any equivalence
   relationship: we're talking about only one set.
-- You might specify a class "students enrolled at the iSchool," but its *extension* would be different sets at different times.
+- You might specify a category "students enrolled at the iSchool," but its *extension* would be different sets at different times.

 # Key definitions from the Partee reading